Text original

 Objectives

-• Contemplating a living being as a cluster of totally coherent, spontaneous processes and understanding the internal logic that governs them.
+- Contemplate a living being as a cluster of totally coherent, spontaneous processes and understand the internal logic that governs them.

-• Introduce students to the molecular mechanisms of life and make them observe how their manifestations have a simple and comprehensible basis.
+- Introduce students to the molecular mechanisms of life and have them observe how their manifestations have a simple and understandable basis.

-• Understand well the structure of macromolecules (carbohydrates, lipids and proteins) and the impact on their function.
+- Understand the structure of macromolecules (carbohydrates, lipids and proteins) and the impact on their function.

-• Discover how living things get and use energy, which molecules are involved and how they are related.
+- Discover how living things obtain and use energy, which molecules are involved and how they are related.

-• Allow students to discover or check for themselves fundamental concepts of biochemistry.
+- Allow students to discover or verify for themselves fundamental concepts of biochemistry.

 Learning outcomes

-• LO2.
-It includes the biochemical organization of the cell and its thermodynamic basis.
+- LO2.
+Understands the biochemical organization of the cell and its thermodynamic basis.

-• LO3.
-Globally evaluates the learning processes carried out in accordance with the plans and objectives set and establishes measures for individual improvement.
+- LO3.
+Evaluates globally the learning processes carried out in accordance with the plans and objectives set and establishes individual improvement measures.

-• LO4.
-It includes oral and written messages of different types fully expressed in their own languages and in English.
+- LO4.
+Understands oral and written messages of different types in a complete manner expressed in their own languages and in English.

-• LO5.
-Use language that is respectful of the issue of gender in both oral and written or audiovisual productions.
+- LO5.
+Uses language that is respectful of gender issues in both oral and written or audiovisual productions.

-• LO6.
-Moves with ease in complex situations or situations that require the development of new solutions.
+- LO6.
+Moves with ease in complex situations or those that require the development of new solutions.

-• LO7.
-It collects and interprets data and information on which it can base its conclusions, which include reflections on matters of a social, scientific or ethical nature in the field of biomedicine.
+- LO7.
+Collects and interprets data and information on which to base their conclusions, which include reflections on social, scientific or ethical issues in the field of biomedicine.

-• LO8.
-Acquire and demonstrate advanced knowledge of theoretical and practical aspects and work methodology in the field of biomedicine.
+- LO8.
+Acquires and demonstrates advanced knowledge of theoretical and practical aspects and work methodology in the field of biomedicine.

-• RA9.
-Apply your knowledge to solve problems in complex or professional and specialized work areas that require the use of creative and innovative ideas.
+- LO9.
+Apply their knowledge to solve problems in complex or professional and specialized work areas that require the use of creative and innovative ideas.

 General skills